algolia/instantsearch/packages/instantsearch-specs/content/widgets/refinementlist.md

     description: the header of the widget (optional)
   - name: .ais-RefinementList-body
     description: the body of the widget
+  - name: .ais-RefinementList-search
+    description: the search box of the widget
   - name: .ais-RefinementList-list
     description: the list of refinement items
   - name: .ais-RefinementList-item